Just how much do you know about logos?

 3. Job Growth Will Be Digital

-Between 2018 and 2028, the field of graphic design is expected to grow only 3%, which is below average for the US industry.
+Between 2021 and 2028, it is estimated that the field of graphic design will grow 13%.
+This increase is largely due to a projected recovery following the COVID-19 pandemic, during which graphic design employment declined.
 Digging a little deeper, we find an interesting pair of projections:

 - Graphic design jobs in newspapers, periodicals, and books are expected to decline by 22%.